MichaelMiR01/bildertisch/README.md

 # Bildertisch

-Bildertisch (drawCanvas.exe) is a tool written out of the need for a simple tool, that yet did not exist on the net
+Bildertisch (drawCanvas.exe) is a tool written out of the need for a simple tool, that yet did not exist on the net.

 When working with photo images I often work with combinations of 3,4 or many pictures.
 Look up the gallery hangings of Wolfgang Tillmanns, Anders Petersen or Michael Schmid to get an impression, how the combination of image can be used in an artistic way.